NiREvil/windows-activation/README.md

 ## Step 4:
 **Activate your Windows**

-The last step is to activate your Windows using the command `slmgr /ato`
+The last step is to activate your Windows using the command:

+    slmgr /ato

 <p align="center">
   <br><img src="https://github.com/NiREvil/workers-cloudflare/blob/main/Other/pics/win6.png" width="480px">